Corps Franconia Darmstadt: Symbols

-Fraternity houses
+Fraternity house

 On September 26, 1919, the Corps bought a house in the Frankfurt Strasse 15, Darmstadt.
 This was sold in 1930 to a Cartellverband fraternity.
 A committee, which also joined Wilhelm von Opel and Hans von Opel, decided together with the tenured professor of architecture, Paul Meissner, about the drafts for the new house.
 On July 7, 1928, the foundation stone was laid down ceremonially.
 A report in the Darmstädter Tagblatt from March 23, 1928, attested the public interest of the event.
 With Friedrich Dingeldey, Otto Berndt and mayor August Buxbaum agents from both university and city visited the ceremony.
 The official opening was celebrated on July 7, 1929.
 Next to a lot of other speakers, mayor Rudolf Mueller and his Magnificence Haus Rau delivered their congratulations, as the newspaper reported on its front page.

 As the only Corps in Darmstadt, Franconia did not sold the new house in the national socialism, but partially provided it to a Kameradschaft.
 On September 14, 1944, it was heavily damaged in an air raid.
 Until 1953 the reconstruction was compleded most extensive.
 Also a memorial for the fallen Corps members was moved to the corps house and expanded for the fallen Corps brothers in World War II.